Ode97/Statistical_method_for_ml_project/README.md

 Python version required: 3.10.12

-Move to the project folder and follow the following steps.
+After cloning the repo, move to the project folder and follow the following steps.

 Create the environment with Anaconda (version 23.9.0) using the .yml file provided:
 ```conda env create -f environment.yml```.